HALFpipe/HALFpipe/README.md

 1. Request an interactive job.
 Refer to your cluster's documentation for how to do this

-> A common issue with remote work via secure shell is that the connection usually breaks after a few hours.
+> A common issue with remote work via secure shell is that the connection may break after a few hours.
 For batch jobs this is not an issue, but for interactive jobs this can be quite frustrating.
 When the connection is lost, the node you were connected to will automatically quit all programs you were running.
-  To circumvent this potential problem, you can run interactive jobs within `screen` or `tmux` (whichever is available).
+  To prevent this, you can run interactive jobs within `screen` or `tmux` (whichever is available).
 These commands allow you to open sessions in the terminal that will continue running in the background even when you close or disconnect.
 Here's a quick overview of how to use the commands (more in-depth documentation is available for example at http://www.dayid.org/comp/tm.html).
   1. Open a new screen/tmux session on the head node by running either `screen` or `tmux`
   1. Request an interactive job from within the session, for example with `srun --pty bash -i`
   1. Run the command that you want to run
   1. Detach from the screen/tmux session, meaning disconnecting with the ability to re-connect later \
      For screen, this is done by first pressing `Control+a`, then letting go, and then pressing `d` on the keyboard. \
      For tmux, it's `Control+b` instead of `Control+a`. \
-     Note that this is always control, even if you're on a mac.
+     Note that this is always `Control`, even if you're on a mac.
   1. Close your connection to the head node with `Control+d`. `screen`/`tmux` will remain running in the background
   1. Later, connect again to the head node.
 Run `screen -r` or `tmux attach` to check back on the interactive job.
 If everything went well and the command you wanted to run finished, close the interactive job with `Control+d` and then the `screen`/`tmux` session with `Control+d` again. \
      If the command hasn't finished yet, detach as before and come back later